xuchen66/sphinx-emdocs/source/serialEM-note-more-about-z-height.rst

 Background Information
 ----------------------

 SerialEM has built-in task function to do eucentricity using stage-tilt method.
 It is robust, but slower than beam-tilt method.
 Beam-tilt method is opposite to autofoccus funtion.
-When specimen is at eucentrici height, and when objective at eucentric focus, the beam tilted beams produce precise overlapped image pair.
+When specimen is at eucentric height and objective lens at eucentric focus, the tilted beams produce precise overlapped image pair.
 This is how autofocus works.
 This principle can also be used to adjust specimen height, because if we preset obective at eucentric focus, cross-correlaton between two tilted beam images also provides information how much specimen is away from eucentricity.
-Specifically, beam-tilt method does a few things:
+Specifically, beam-tilt method used here does a few things:

 - it sets scope objective lens to eucentric focus value
 - and measures the defocus value for current specimen height using tilted-beam image pair,